anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

 For example if you have a child `DevelopementConfig` derived from a parent `ProductionConfig`, then the child will inherit all the values/defaults and perhaps override (or ammend, append etc) the values of the parent.
 A child can inherit from one or more Parents, with precedence given to whichever parent comes first.

-Ultimately all configs are derived from `uRequireConfigMasterDefaults` (this file) which holds all default values.
+Ultimately all configs are derived from `MasterDefaultsConfig` (this file) which holds all default values.

 ## @tags legend